bcoin-org/bcoin-org.github.io/guides-markdown/crowdfund-tx.md

 Note that this is a little more tedious to test since you need to have funded wallets in order to actually fund your campaign.
 You can find a bitcoin testnet faucet to get some funds to play with or, as we will do in this example, create your own simnet or regtest network where you mine your own blocks to fund yourself.

 #### Step 1: Setup Our Wallets
-We'll skip the setup of constants since and import modules since we can use the same from the previous example.
+We'll skip the setup of constants import modules since we can use the same from the previous example.
 Since there are a lot of asynchronous operations here now that we're using the client, we'll also put this in an async function and will continue to build out the contents of the function throughout this guide.
+We'll also be using some of the same [utility functions that we created in the last example](#utility-functions).

 ```javascript
 const network = 'regtest';